wraith-wireless/wraith/iyri/README.md

 #### iv.
 Defining Local Parameters
 Miscellaneous parameters
  * region: two-alphanumeric sequence specifying regulatory domain to use
- * C2C; port for c2c service to listen on
+ * C2C: port for c2c service to listen on
- * OUI: path of oui file (soon to be removed)
  * maxt: maximum number of threshers to allow.
 A suggested value.

 ### d.
 Control (C2C)